Hope College: compassion. The heart of our approach.

 Hope College usually holds an Open Day once a year, which we encourage all students to attend.
 Please note our Open Days are intended especially for people who use Slough Mental Health Services and their Carers.
 Here you can see what courses/activities are on offer, and decide which opportunities you would like to enrol onto.
 You will also have the opportunity to meet with Hope College’s other students, Volunteer Peer Mentors, Helping Hands, and staff.

-Hope College Open Days are traditionally held in February every year.
+Hope College Open Days are normally held in February every year.
 Don’t worry if you miss the Open Day, as you are still welcome to attend Hope College workshops and can enrol online (details below) or by picking up an enrolment form at New Horizons.

 Although most workshops are now being held face-to-face with some online, we are still asking all service users and carers to sign up to our Enabling Town Slough login area.

-The log in area now contains the most up-to-date information about our upcoming workshops and events and is the easiest way for you to enrol on new courses, so we highly encourage you to sign up.
+The login area now contains the most up-to-date information about our upcoming workshops and events and is the easiest way for you to enrol on new courses, so we highly encourage you to sign up.
 You can request login details and sign up to any courses by completing the form here.
 Once you’ve logged in, you can view some extra supportive material that we’ve created to help if you’re struggling, simply by clicking the “Supportive Material” button in the top menu.
 You can also view more details about any upcoming courses in the “Courses” section of the website.

 If you already have login details, you can log in here.